houseelectricsopen/houseelectricsorm/readme.md

 ###Project homeelectricsormandroitest
 + An android app running all the unit tests
-+ Click on "run tests" to run the tests
++ Run this app on a phone then click on "run tests"

 ##A basic CRUD example